 You can choose to include a number of additional policy options and life assured benefits on your policy at an extra cost.
-Some depend on whether you've chosen Life Cover, Critical Illness Cover or Life Cover and Critical Illness.
-These are split into policy options, which will apply to your policy, and life assured benefits, which will be specific to individual lives assured covered by the policy.
+Some depend on whether you have chosen Life Cover, Critical Illness Cover or Life Cover and Critical Illness.

-Your 'Confirmation of terms' shows what additional policy options and life assured benefits you've chosen.
+Your 'Confirmation of terms' shows what additional benefits you've chosen.